pimarc/pms50-gns530/readme.md

 - Try with another aircraft having a different GPS if this is a flight plan issue

 When reporting:
-- Give all the information necessary to reproduce the bug.
+- All the information necessary to reproduce the bug.
 Be very precise
-- Give your exact flight plan (textual)
+- The exact flight plan (textual)
-- Give your version number as displayed when you start the GPS
+- The version number as displayed when you start the GPS
+- The aircraft type
+- The list of installed Mods

 If I'm not able to reproduce the issue, it will be very difficult to fix.
 Messages just like "I got a froze" or "I got a CTD" without further information will not be taken into care.